JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 ### Next Steps

 I still want to make list parsing more tolerant of invalid identifiers, so I filed [#40317](https://github.com/microsoft/TypeScript/issues/40317).
-Hopefully we'll get to have a sequel to this post discussing the resolution of that issue!
+Hopefully we'll get to have a sequel to this post discussing resolving that followup!

 Lastly, many thanks to [@DanielRossenwaser](https://github.com/DanielRosenwasser) for the quick & informative PR reviews.
 Much appreciated!